 Classroom Behavior: While electronic devices, drinks, gum, etc. are not strictly prohibited in class, I advise you to use these types of things minimally, quietly, and respectfully.
-Cell phones should remain out of view during the class period unless there is an emergency you must attend to.
+Cell phones should remain out of view unless there is an emergency you must attend to.
 You are also doing yourself a disservice if your attention is not on the subject matter at hand.
 Keep in mind that we are trying to create a pleasant atmosphere for learning together!
 We may at times be loud and a bit unruly when discussing topics and assignments, but let us restrict our behavior to being cheerful, friendly, and appropriate in our language and manner.
 Please refrain from talking, whispering, or passing notes when your instructor or fellow students have the floor.
 Please also make every effort to arrive and depart in a timely manner as befitting the class schedule - avoiding disruptive entrances and exits when at all possible.
-Note that if a student exhibits inappropriate behavior, such as sleeping, cell phone usage, unreasonable interruptions of lecture/classroom activity, or disruptive exits/entrances, student may be counted absent.
+Note that if a student exhibits inappropriate behavior, such as sleeping, cell phone usage, or unreasonable interruptions, that student may be counted absent.

-ENGL 1301 Grading Breakdown:
+Grading Breakdown: